thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Look at those recursive calls.
 It brings a tear to one's eye.
 After emitting the instructions for `fun`, we expect the stack to contain one value, a reference to our closure.
-We rely on our invariant to ensure that's the case.
+We rely on our invariant to ensure that's the case, and there aren't a bunch of unrelated values lying on the stack.

-We need to use our closure reference multiple times, so we create a local to hold it.
+We need to use our closure reference multiple times, so we create an anonymous local to hold it.
-`LocalTee` is a shorthand for a `LocalSet` followed by a `LocalGet`.
+This is where our local mapping diverges from our variable mapping.
-It allows us to store our reference in a local while keeping it on top of the stack.
+We use `LocalTee` to set our local while leaving a copy on the stack.

 Emitting the instructions for our argument requires nothing more from us than the recursive call.
 Our stack is now our argument's value followed by our closure's reference from top to bottom.